eight04/vpip/README.rst

 * ``vpip install`` - Create/activate a local venv and install all dependencies.
 * ``vpip install configupdater`` - Create/activate a local venv, install ``configupdater``, and add to production dependency.
 * ``vpip install -g youtube-dl`` - Create a venv under ``~/.vpip``, install ``youtube-dl``, and link the executable (``youtube-dl.exe``) to the script folder.
+* ``vpip install -g https://github.com/eight04/ComicCrawler/archive/refs/heads/master.zip`` - You can also install global CLI from a URL.

 Uninstall: